2013 Essex County Council election

-An election to Essex County Council took place on 2 May 2013 as part of the 2013 United Kingdom local elections.
+The 2013 Essex County Council election took place on 2 May 2013 to elect members of Essex County Council in Essex, England.
+They were held on the same day as other local elections.
 75 councillors were elected from 70 electoral divisions, which returned either one or two county councillors each by first-past-the-post voting for a four-year term of office.
 The electoral divisions were the same as those used at the previous election in 2009.
 No elections were held in Thurrock or Southend-on-Sea, which are unitary authorities outside the area covered by the County Council.

 All locally registered electors (British, Irish, Commonwealth and European Union citizens) who were aged 18 or over on Thursday 2 May 2013 were entitled to vote in the local elections.
 Those who were temporarily away from their ordinary address (for example, away working, on holiday, in student accommodation or in hospital) were also entitled to vote in the local elections, although those who had moved abroad and registered as overseas electors cannot vote in the local elections.
 It is possible to register to vote at more than one address (such as a university student who had a term-time address and lives at home during holidays) at the discretion of the local Electoral Register Office, but it remains an offence to vote more than once in the same local government election.